×

 Types of Personal Information We Collect

-We gather certain types of personal information to enhance your experience and provide you with personalized services that are tailored to your needs and requirements.
-Here’s a breakdown of the categories of personal information we collect:
+We gather various types of personal information to enhance your experience and provide you with personalized services that are tailored to your needs and requirements.
+Here’s a detailed breakdown of the categories of personal information we collect:

-• Identifiers: This includes specific details like your name, email address, phone number, and technical data, such as your IP address.
-We also track interactions with our website, including page visits and views, to better understand user engagement with our website content.
+• Identifiers: This includes fundamental details like your name, email address, phone number, and technical data such as your IP address.
+We also track your interactions with our website, including page visits and views, to better understand your engagement with our content.

 • Personal Information under California Law: In line with the California Customer Records statute (Cal.
 Civ.
-Code § 1798.80(e)), we may collect contact details (e.g., your name and email address).
+Code § 1798.80(e)), we collect contact details (e.g., your name and email address) and payment information needed to process transactions.

-• Commercial Information: We gather information about the products or services you consider, which helps us enhance and customize our approach and offerings to suit your interests.
+• Commercial Information: We gather information about the products or services you purchase or consider, which helps us customize recommendations and offers to suit your interests.

-• Internet and Electronic Network Activity Information: We track website visits, interactions, and other electronic activities, helping us analyze usage patterns and improve our company website.
+• Internet and Electronic Network Activity Information: This covers your browsing history, website interactions, and other electronic activities, helping us analyze usage patterns and improve our website.

-• Geolocation Data: We may collect data about your general geographic area to provide location-based services and relevant content.
+• Geolocation Data: We may collect data about your geographic location to provide location-based services and relevant content.

 We collect personal information for following purposes: